AdamZieman/AdamZieman/README.md

 ### [Remote File Copy](https://github.com/AdamZieman/RemoteFileCopy)

-This batch script facilitates copying user profile files and directories between two devices within an enterprise network.
-It includes validation for device names and employee IDs, ensures the user profiles exist on both devices, and transfers files while excluding those specified in a configuration file.
+This script script facilitates copying user profile files and directories between two devices within an enterprise network.
+It includes validation for device names and employee IDs, ensures the user profiles exist on both devices, and transfers files while excluding certain files and directories on predefined logic.

 <br>